mspertus/TAPL/README.md

 # TAPL
-Modify implementations for Pierce' Types and Programming Languages to be usable in a REPL
+Modify implementations for Pierce' Types and Programming Languages to be usable in a REPL.
+Also, reorganize them as Dune projects.